 All registered migration agents:

-How can I Choose the Right Registered Migration Agent?
+How Do I Choose the Right Registered Migration Agent?

 When searching for an Registered Migration Agent to provide advice and assistance you should ask the following questions: